Chart Color Schemes

 The educational profile of Oxley exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high in Oxley, with 31.6% of residents currently enrolled in formal education.
+Educational participation in Oxley is notably high, with 31.6% of residents currently enrolled in formal education as of the latest available data.
 This includes 10.2% in primary education, 8.0% in secondary education, and 7.7% pursuing tertiary education.

 Frequently Asked Questions - Education